-As soon as Mark was able to leave hospital Nora moved into his spare room for the long recuperation.
+As soon as Mark was able to leave hospital, Nora moved into his spare room for the long recuperation.

-Teddy only rang a few times with the air that it should be satisfactory for Nora to be useful in the family which had been good to her and they would make sure she wasn’t out of pocket.
+Teddy only rang a few times, with the air that it should be satisfactory for Nora to be useful in the family, which had been good to her, and they would make sure she wasn’t out of pocket.

-But Hilary and Teddy were away and busy, while her best brother wanted as well as needed her.
+Thankfully Hilary and Teddy were away and busy, while her best brother wanted as well as needed her.

 Then came the day he got an erection as she lowered his pyjamas to check on a wound.

-After the briefest reaction Nora tried to carry on but Mark pushed her away.
+After the briefest reaction, Nora tried to carry on but Mark pushed her away.